 You may be wondering what the heck is a SOD.
 SOD (superoxide dismutase) is an antioxidant enzyme that you need to fight off superoxide, one of the most deleterious free radicals in the human body.
 If left untreated, these harmful free radicals can potentially lead to the development of many chronic health problems such as cardiovascular and inflammatory disease, cataract, and cancer.

 Researchers have been praising SOD as the body’s most powerful natural antioxidant enzyme.
-While SOD is naturally created by the human body, around 25 to 30 years old, the levels of enzymes needed to create it begins to dwindle.
+While SOD is naturally created by the human body, around 25 to 30 years old, the levels of enzymes needed to create it begin to dwindle.
 That’s why if you’re over 25 years old, it is highly recommended to supplement with a substance like Chaga to continue getting plenty of SOD.

 While Easterners have been utilizing The Wild Chaga Mushroom for centuries, the Western world is finally starting to realize how potent it is to their health.
 The vast amount of antioxidants and nutrients that it possesses is the reason Chaga is utilized to cure various health ailments around the world.
-Consuming a daily dose of this mushroom provides an excellent natural source of B-complex, plant sterols, SOD, and beta glucan.
+Consuming a daily dose of this mushroom provides an excellent natural source of B-complex, plant sterols, SOD, and beta-glucan.